ekirving/temporal-selection/exercises/README.md

 # load the helper script
 source("path_utilities.r")

-# load the MCMC output (the can take a little while)
+# load the MCMC output (this can take a little while)
 paths <- read.path("horse-MC1R-const-pop")

 # load the sample data